One of the questions we're continually asked by people interested in Six Figure Mentors, is “Isn't it just an MLM”?

 MLM means Multi Level Marketing.
 Which means, if you're at a particular level in an MLM company and you recruit people into that company, then they join the MLM at a level below you.
 When they recruit people, those people join at a level below them.
 This is known as your downline, i.e.: the people below you in the hierarchy.

 In most pay structures within an MLM you earn commissions whenever someone in your downline makes a sale.
 So you can get commissions passed up to you from many levels deep.

-However the big trade off is, the further you are positioned in the downline, the more difficult it is for you to recruit people into your downline.
+However the big trade off is, the lower you are positioned in the downline, the more difficult it is for you to recruit people into your downline.

 In fact what actually happens is, the people who join the MLM Company first are the ones who are going to make the most money, because they are the furtherest up the hierarchy, and therefore get the most commissions.

-Because a pyramid scheme is where a company has no products, and participants get paid for introducing people to the company, and their downline gets paid for introducing people to the company – so there's no product involved apart from recruiting people.
+An MLM is not a scheme per se because schemes don't have any products, participants get paid for introducing people to the scheme, and their downline gets paid for introducing people to the scheme – so there's no product involved apart from recruiting people.
 MLM companies do have products for example, Avon, Herbal Life, Mary Kay Cosmetics and so on.
-So while not strictly pyramid schemes, their structure is pyramid based, so people at the bottom of the pyramid have a much more difficult time finding people to recruit.
+So while not strictly schemes, their structure is pyramid based, so people at the bottom of the pyramid have a much more difficult time finding people to recruit.

 Think of it like the hierarchy in any corporate office – the office juniors, receptionists and mail room staff work the hardest and are often the ‘public face' of the business, but they're at the bottom of the pyramid, earn the least, but make profits for the managers and directors further up the ‘food chain'.